justinmahar/netlify-domain-redirector/README.md

 Try changing the path to your own GitHub if you'd like to try it out.

+> Note: The redirect being used by this deploy is: `/* https://github.com/:splat 301!`

 ## Setup

 ### 1. Deploy To Netlify